JoshData/crs-reports-website/README.md

 	pip3 install -r requirements.txt

 Although the full website build requires access to a private source archive of CRS reports, which you probably don't have access to, you can run the core website build process on the public reports.

-	TODO
+Download some of the reports using the bulk download example script:

+	python3 bulk-download.py
+	(CTRL+C at any time once you have as much as you want)

 Run the build process: